Search This Blog

 When documenting an AMI, include the following,

-Timeframe An AMI is now considered “acute” for 4 weeks from the time of the incident.
+Time-frame an AMI is now considered “acute” for 4 weeks from the time of the incident.

 The episode of care ICD-10 does not capture an episode of care (e.g. initial, subsequent, sequelae).